 Each year Australia loses a proportion of its previous migrant intakes.
 Additionally, partly as a result of the high international mobility of professional and skilled workers, substantial numbers of Australians take up job opportunities overseas.
-Eligibility for entry for settlement is restricted to certain family members and fiancees/fiances of

-Eligibility for entry for settlement is restricted to certain family members and fiances/fiances of Australian residents, to others who possess skills, qualifications, personal or other qualities which represent an economic, social or cultural gain to Australia, and to refugees.
+Eligibility for entry for settlement is restricted to certain family members and fiancees/fiances of Australian residents, to others who possess skills, qualifications, personal or other qualities which represent an economic, social or cultural gain to Australia, and to refugees.